A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Introduction

 which is an approximation of the total energy satisfied by the solutions of the Euler equations.
-Although the shallow-water system has favourable properties and is widely used, it is restricted to the modeling of very long waves, and is not suitable for the description of coastal phenomena such as solitary waves or periodic wavetrains.
+Although the shallow-water system has favorable properties and is widely used, it is restricted to the modeling of very long waves, and is not suitable for the description of coastal phenomena such as solitary waves or periodic wave-trains.

 In a seminal contribution, D.H.
 Peregrine in \cite{Per67} resolved this issue by deriving a Boussinesq-type system applicable to coastal wave phenomena such as shoaling solitary waves, wave reflection and long-shore currents to name just a few.
 The Peregrine system is written in dimensional form as